Julie-Fabre/bombcell/README.md

 ##### *Setting appropriate quality metric paramaters and thresholds*

-To start out, we suggest you take a look at the script `bc_qualityMetrics_pipeline` for an example workflow.
 We suggest first computing quality metrics with the default paramater values (defined by the `param` structure in `bc_qualityParamValues`).
-Later on, you can fine-tune the thresholds based on your specific neuronal region and requirements by looking at the following:
+You can fine-tune the thresholds based on your specific neuronal region and requirements by looking at the following:

 - individual units, in the interactive [GUI](#Quality-metrics-GUI-guide ).
 Do the current quality metric threshold classify units into categories in a reasonable manner? (ie do "good"-classified units look good ?)